marygrishchuk/nestjs-server-book-stall/README.md

 # NestJS Server app for a [Book Stall app](https://nest-webinar-front.vercel.app/)

 It's a test project set up to work with a local Postgres Database.
-- Make sure .env file is updated locally with your Database password
+- Make sure .env file is updated locally with your Database info & credentials.
+Keep them secret.
 - Base URL for the [Book Stall app](https://nest-webinar-front.vercel.app/) is http://localhost:5001 which is where this NestJS server is running as per .env file.